Black Like Me

-Black Like Me, first published in 1961, is a nonfiction book by journalist John Howard Griffin recounting his journey in the Deep South of the United States, at a time when African Americans lived under racial segregation.
+Black Like Me, first published in 1961, is a nonfiction book by journalist John Howard Griffin recounting his journey in the Deep South of the United States, at a time when African Americans lived under the Jim Crow laws.
 Griffin was a native of Mansfield, Texas, who had his skin temporarily darkened to pass as a black man.
 He traveled for six weeks throughout the racially segregated states of Louisiana, Mississippi, Alabama, Arkansas, and Georgia to explore life from the other side of the color line.
 Sepia Magazine financed the project in exchange for the right to print the account first as a series of articles.

 Griffin kept a journal of his experiences; the 188-page diary was the genesis of the book.
 When he started his project in 1959, race relations in America were particularly strained.
 The title of the book is taken from the last line of the Langston Hughes poem "Dream Variations".

 In 1964, a film version of Black Like Me, starring James Whitmore, was produced.
 A generation later, Robert Bonazzi published a biographical book about Griffin, these events, and his life: Man in the Mirror: John Howard Griffin and the Story of Black Like Me (1997).